Akunen/Akunen/README.md

 ### Hi there 👋

-I am a passionate and dedicated student at [JAMK University of Applied Sciences].
+I am a passionate and dedicated student at JAMK University of Applied Sciences.
 Currently, I am actively seeking opportunities for work or internships in the field of software development.

 ## 🔧 Skills